Jesse Lingard: 2016–17 season

 Lingard scored the opening goal as Manchester United beat Premier League champions Leicester City 2–1 to win the 2016 FA Community Shield.
 He scored another important goal in February 2017, this time United's second of a 3–2 win over Southampton in the 2017 EFL Cup Final.
 On 6 April 2017, Lingard signed a new contract with Manchester United, of four years with an option for a fifth.

 2018–19 season

-On 5 December 2018, Jesse Lingard scored his first domestic goal of the season in a 2–2 draw against Arsenal.
+On 5 December 2018, Lingard scored his first domestic goal of the season in a 2–2 draw against Arsenal.
 Two weeks later, in the North West derby, Lingard scored his second of the season in a 3–1 loss to Liverpool.
 During United's first game under new interim manager Ole Gunnar Solskjær, Lingard doubled his season's tally, scoring a penalty and a goal from open play in United's 5–1 win over Cardiff City, in addition to an assist for Anthony Martial.
 On 25 January 2019, Lingard scored the second goal in a 3–1 win over Arsenal in the fourth round of the FA Cup.